 Fireworks can cause serious burns and other life-changing injuries to eyes, ears and appendages, and can potentially be fatal.

-In 2018, there were over 9,100 injuries bad enough to require medical treatment and five deaths due to fireworks-related incidents, according to the U.S. Consumer Product Safety Commission Fireworks Annual Report.
+There were an estimated 10,000 injuries bad enough to require medical treatment and twelve deaths due to fireworks-related incidents in 2019, according to the latest U.S. Consumer Product Safety Commission Fireworks Annual Report.
 Of these injuries, nearly half were to children and young adults under the age of 20.

 Not surprisingly, the CPSC reports over half of the fireworks-related emergency room visits occur in the month surrounding July Fourth.